jmiramont/mcsm-benchs/README.md

 > Please consider leaving [an Issue](https://github.com/jmiramont/mcsm-benchs/issues) so that we can help you and improve our software :white_check_mark:.

 ## Installation using ```pip```

 ```bash
 pip install mcsm-benchs
 ```

+For installation in development mode using `poetry` [check instructions in the documentations](https://jmiramont.github.io/mcsm-benchs/install.html)

 ## Documentation